FgForrest/evitaDB/documentation/user/en/query/filtering/price.md

 <dl>
     <dt>argument:offsetDateTime!</dt>
     <dd>
-        A mandatory argument of date and time (with offset) in the format 'yyyy-MM-ddTHH:mm:ssXXX', for example `2007-12-03T10:15:30+01:00`.
+        A mandatory argument of date and time (with offset) in the format `yyyy-MM-ddTHH:mm:ssXXX`, for example `2007-12-03T10:15:30+01:00`.
 In Java language you can use directly [OffsetDateTime](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/time/OffsetDateTime.html)
     </dd>
 </dl>